bartoffw/instabook/README.md

 There are no configuration options yet, but it's on our roadmap.

+## Building the extension

+The extension utilizes npm build scripts to use custom build configurations for each supported browser.
+Running `npm run build` builds the extension for all browsers.
+The result is stored in the `src/dist` folder.

+Running `npm run clean` cleans the `dist` folder.
+The dist folder is also cleaned before every build.

 ## Troubleshooting

 No issues reported yet.
 Please submit any problems you find on the [GitHub page](https://github.com/bartoffw/instabook/issues).